Triple B Pregnancy Cohort Study (Bumps, Babies and Beyond)

 Synopsis

-The Triple B Study: Bumps, Babies and Beyond is an innovative Australian study of approximately 1600 families.
-The project is a longitudinal pregnancy cohort which examines a wide range of biopsychosocial factors that relate to the health and development of Australian children and families.
-Importantly, the project has a key focus on examining the impacts of alcohol, tobacco and other drug use in pregnant women and their partners during the prenatal period on infant development and family functioning.
-The results of this study will inform public health and treatment initiatives that improve the health and well-being of Australian children and families.
+The Triple B Study: Bumps, Babies and Beyond is an innovative Australian study of approximately 1,600 families.
+The project is a longitudinal pregnancy cohort which examines a range of biopsychosocial factors that relate to the health and development of Australian children and families.
+Importantly, the project has a key focus on examining the impacts of substance use and mental health in pregnant women and their partners during the prenatal period on child development and family functioning.
+The results of this study will inform public health and treatment initiatives that improve the health and wellbeing of Australian children and families.

 Summary